1. Fine-Tune Your Shop’s Strategy

-Find a scheduling system that works for your shop.
+Find a scheduling system that works for your shop

-There are a lot of scheduling systems and softwares on the market today, which makes narrowing down to one a bit tricky.
+There are a lot of scheduling systems and software on the market today, which makes narrowing down to one a bit tricky.
 Ask yourself these questions to help determine the right scheduling system for you:

 - Is it cloud-based?